BioShock Infinite: Gameplay

-Infinite has four difficulty levels: Easy, Normal, and Hard difficulties are available to start.
+Infinite has four difficulty levels; three are available to start.
 After beating the game on a lower difficulty level or inputting the Konami Code in the main menu, the hardest "1999 Mode" is unlocked.
 Enemies are much tougher, the player's navigational aid and aim assist is removed, resource management is much more crucial to survival, and death is more punishing.

 Development

+Overview

 Developer Irrational Games (then 2K Boston) and publisher 2K Games released BioShock in 2007 to critical and commercial acclaim.
 In late 2007, 2K Games approached Irrational about a sequel.
 Exhausted from shipping BioShock and wary of repeating themselves by returning to the same property, staff and studio head and creative director Ken Levine were uninterested in immediately returning to another BioShock game.
 Instead, Irrational and 2K struck an agreement that saw select personnel from Irrational form a new studio, 2K Marin, to start work on a sequel.
 Levine and Irrational would instead join development of a game in the XCOM franchise.
 By contract renewal negotiations in the middle of 2008, however, Levine had reportedly lost interest in the XCOM project and wanted to return to BioShock.
 Levine's lack of interest was matched by disappointment within the studio's ranks that another company was making the next BioShock, not Irrational.
 While 2K Marin continued working on BioShock 2 and Irrational's Australia office (later 2K Australia) continued work on XCOM, the main Irrational team would draw up concepts for the next BioShock game.